Updated Nov. 30, 2022

 It was possible to produce COVID-19 vaccines more quickly than usual—without skipping steps in research or safety—for a few reasons.

-• The time in between Phase 1, 2 and 3 trials was shortened.
+• The time between Phase 1, 2 and 3 trials was shortened.
 Usually, there is more time between Phase 2 and 3 to allow time for planning and to raise money for production.
 In this case, everyone involved, including the FDA, worked seven days a week to review data as soon as it was ready and kept planning processes moving.

 • The government paid for manufacturing so that companies would not have to raise money to ramp up vaccine production.